-- -Commission art installations of varied medium throughout the community to promote Black artists and merchants. - -Commission art installations or interior "storefronts" of varied medium throughout the inside of the Jefferson School to promote Black artists and merchants.
+- -Paint Murals on area buildings, in particular on the side of Century Link Building facing Heritage Center front door.
+Select themes and commission artists. - -Commission art installations of varied medium throughout the community to promote Black artists and merchants. - -Commission art installations or interior "storefronts" of varied medium throughout the inside of the Jefferson School to promote Black artists and merchants.

-- -Collaborate with Charlottesville's Public Arts Commission, or equivalent private or non-profit entities, for funds and commissions. -Obtain permission for area building owners to paint and/or artfully improve the exterior of their building(s) and surrounding grounds. -Coordinate with other work currently underway in the nearby community (i.e., Quirk).
+- -Collaborate with Charlottesville's Public Arts Commission, or equivalent private or non-profit entities, for funds and commissions. - -Obtain permission for area building owners to paint and/or artfully improve the exterior of their building(s) and surrounding grounds. - -Coordinate with other work currently underway in the nearby community (i.e., Quirk). - -Assemble a team for community aesthetic, cultural and placemaking enhancements and hold Vision Days and other events to generate and implement ideas.